 Roasted Fish Cooked On the Grill

-Sometimes recipes just happen.
-In my case it happens more often than not.
+Sometimes, recipes happen.
+In my case, it happens more often than not.
 I like to get ideas from cookbooks and cooking magazines and then use what I have on hand to come up with something entirely different.
 That’s the case here.

-The night before preparing this recipe we had a pizza party where we made homemade pizza in our outdoor wood-burning grill.
-At the end of the night there were some leftover ingredients that I didn’t want to throw out so I kept them for this dish.
-These ingredients included olives, basil and cherry tomatoes.
+The night before preparing this recipe, we had a pizza party where we made homemade pizza on our outdoor wood-burning grill.
+At the end of the night, there were some leftover ingredients I didn’t want to throw out, so I kept them for this dish.
+These ingredients included olives, basil, and cherry tomatoes.

 Roasting On The Grill

-You may be asking yourself what roasting on the grill means and I don’t blame you.
-When I made this dish we were having a heat wave and I didn’t want to cook in the house so I decided to roast the fish and vegetables in an aluminum pan on my gas grill.
+You may be asking yourself what roasting on the grill means, and I don’t blame you.
+We were having a heat wave when I made this dish, and I didn’t want to cook in the house, so I decided to roast the fish and vegetables in an aluminum pan on my gas grill.
 It worked out just fine.

 Why Two Fish?

-To be honest, I’m not sure why.
-I made this dish back in June or July, took photos and now I don’t remember how I ended up with a piece of swordfish and a piece of halibut.
-It could have been for a different recipe or I just thought they both looked so good at the fish market, I had to try them.
+I’m not sure why.
+I made this dish in June or July, took photos, and now I don’t remember how I ended up with a piece of swordfish and halibut.
+It could have been for a different recipe, or I just thought they both looked so good at the fish market I had to try them.

 Wegmans Garlic Simmer Sauce

-I used this product from Wegmans to coat the fish before adding to the pan and in the end the results were good so let me tell you some of the ingredients so you can make your own or find a similar product.
+I used this product from Wegmans to coat the fish before adding it to the pan, and in the end the results were good, so let me tell you some of the ingredients so you can make your own or find a similar product.

-Basically, the garlic simmer sauce is garlic puree, chicken base (think reduced chicken stock), cilantro, blended oil (canola & EVO) plus a lot of ingredients with chemical sounding names.
-If I were making my own, I would combine olive oil with minced garlic, finely chopped cilantro, a little brown sugar and salt & pepper.
+The garlic simmer sauce is garlic puree, chicken base (think reduced chicken stock), cilantro, blended oil (canola & EVO), plus a lot of ingredients with chemical-sounding names.
+If I were making my own, I would combine olive oil with minced garlic, finely chopped cilantro, a little brown sugar, and salt & pepper.
 This should work well with this recipe.

 Roasted Mahi Mahi and Swordfish On the Grill Recipe